Professional Education Programs

 Licensure exam pass rates

-Note: These data are based on Title II reports filed by the EPP.
-Title II reports are due in April each year and report the previous academic year’s data.
-Statewide Average Pass Rate data become available two years later.
+Note: These data are based on Title II reports filed by Professional Education Programs.
+Title II reports are due in April or May each year and report the previous academic year’s data.
+Statewide Average Pass Rate data become available two years later, typically in the spring semester.
+Statewide Average Pass Rate data for AY 2021-2022 are not yet available, we expect these data to become available in Spring 2024/Summer 2024.
 Scores are only reported when there are 12 or more candidates.

 Table 1.
 Overall Assessment Pass Rates reported to Title II (Traditional Programs)